How Cannabis Can Help with Women's Hormones and Menopause

 In the absence of focused research on female health issues, you are left to infer from research on male lab subjects.
 For example, if cannabis lowers testosterone in men, some assume it increases estrogen in women.
 So much of the research misses the point that cannabinoids mean to restore balance where subtle imbalances exist across genders.

-In addition, neither the cannabinoid and endocannabinoids are full understood.
-Add to that the fact that endocrinology and endocrine pharmacology are relatively undeveloped, and you still find a challenge in explaining just how cannabis affects “women’s problems.”
+In addition, neither the cannabinoids nor endocannabinoids are fully understood.
+Add to that the fact that endocrinology and endocrine pharmacology are relatively undeveloped, and you still find a challenge in explaining how cannabis affects “women’s problems.”
 While too many men, scientists included, dismiss this as a “plumping problem” and too few admit the entourage effect in cannabis, women continue to suffer.